-- (a) Each site will have direct frontage on a public road. - (b) Development will be located and designed in a manner that minimizes the impact of traffic, noise, lighting, and signage on adjacent residential areas.
-Where necessary, screening will be required through the provision of trees, shrubs, banks and berms, landscaping or fencing. - (c) Properties will be designed and maintained to a high standard with regard to safety, appearance, and compatibility with surrounding land uses. - (d) Access points to the public street will be limited in number and designed for maximum safety for pedestrians and vehicles. - (e) Each site will provide space for adequate off-street parking and loading facilities to meet the needs of the proposed development. - (f) Adequate municipal services must be available to meet the needs of each proposed development.
+Each site shall have direct frontage on a public road.

-Development must be in accordance with the Town's Development Regulations and where applicable the regulations of the Departments of Government Services; Environment and Conservation; Transportation and Works, Fisheries and Oceans; and other relevant agencies.
+- Development shall be located and designed in a manner that minimizes the impact of traffic, noise, lighting, and signage on adjacent residential areas.
+Where necessary, screening may be required through the provision of trees, shrubs, banks and berms, landscaping or fencing. - Properties shall be designed and maintained to a high standard with regard to safety, appearance, and compatibility with surrounding land uses. - Access points to the public street will be limited in number and designed for maximum safety for pedestrians and vehicles. - Each site shall provide space for adequate off-street parking and loading facilities to meet the needs of the proposed development. - Adequate municipal services must be available to meet the needs of each proposed development. - Development must be in accordance with the Town's Development Regulations and where applicable Regulations of the Departments of Government Services; Environment and Conservation; Transportation and Works, Fisheries and Oceans; and other relevant agencies.